Bachelor of Arts in Organizational Management

 Already have an A.A. or A.A.S. degree?

-Transfer to Whitworth's organizational management program as a junior, receiving 60-64 semester credits toward your bachelor's degree with either an A.A. or approved A.A.S. degree from a community college.
+Transfer to Whitworth's organizational management program as a junior, receiving 60-64 semester credits toward your bachelor's degree with either an A.A. or select A.A.S. degree from a community college.

 List of A.A.S. degrees eligible for transfer.